openstack/charm-guide/doc/source/community/software-contrib/adding-a-charm.rst

 Overview
 --------

-After the `initial implementation`_ of a new charm, the charm needs to be added to the following systems in order to be fully part of our `release process`_:
+After the :doc:`initial implementation <../../concepts/charm-anatomy>` of a new charm, the charm needs to be added to the following systems in order to be fully part of our :doc:`release process <../../project/release-schedule>`:

 * `Gitea`_, the git server hosting the OpenStack projects.
 * `Gerrit`_, the code review platform for contributing to the OpenStack